-Victoria Falls accommodation is both plentiful and varied.
+We showcase the top Victoria Falls hotels which are both plentiful and varied.
 From the themed safari lodge, hotel, guest house, bed and breakfast to luxury camping, your choices are many.

 One of the most beautiful sights you will find in the world, The Victoria Falls or Mosi-oa-Tunya “the Smoke that Thunders”, is a magnificent waterfall found on the Zambezi River between Zambia and Zimbabwe.

 The falls are amongst one of the most beautiful sights the world has to offer, one of the Seven Natural Wonders of the World.

 A Scottish missionary and explorer, David Livingstone, is believed to have been the first European to view the waterfall – he did this from ‘Livingstone Island’ in Zambia, the only land accessible in the middle of the falls.

 He named the falls ‘Victoria Falls’ in honour of the Queen of England at that time.

 The falls are 1,7 kilometres wide and during the peak river flow period nearly 550 million litres of water cascade between 70 to 108 metres into the chasm below.
 Victoria Falls is made of five different “falls”.

 Four of these are in Zimbabwe being The Devil’s Cataract, Main Falls, Rainbow Falls, and Horseshoe Falls -and one, The Eastern Cataract, is in the bordering country of Zambia.